Mr-Pi/esp_development/README.md

 ## What the script does

-All command are aviable for both SDKs RTOS and NONOS(non os).
+All command are available for both SDKs RTOS and NONOS(non os).
+For a full list of available commands simple run `./dev.sh` without arguments or `./dev.sh --help`.

 ### install command